Norcim rc electronics home page…..

 JFET’s, used in mixer stages, do like, a high oscillator drive to work well.
 Unfortunately JFET’s also have poor isolation of the oscillator frequency and this results in the oscillator frequency being transmitted via the receiver antenna!
 Although this transmission could still be termed as ‘flea-power’; Just imagine thousands of such receivers on a good flying day, all transmitting on a frequency that has nothing to do with radio controlled model aircraft!
 The interference to other users of the radio spectrum would be at risk and it is important that R/C receiver emission is kept to an absolute minimum.

-receiver uses dual conversion
+The Micron FET receiver uses dual conversion

 Another problem with JFETs was the divergence of characteristics from one device to another but technology has advanced and JFET characteristics are now much more controlled, with even selected versions of the same device available.